vovamarch/MDK-Middleware-fork/Documentation/Doxygen/USB/src/example_dev_cdc.md

 When a board layer is added to the project, corresponding configuration files for the board and device components will become available in the local `/RTE/` directory as well.

-**Board Layer**
+<h2>Board Layer</h2>

-In order to build the USB Device Virtual COM port project it needs to be extended with a compatible board layer that provides following CMSIS-Driver interfaces as [connections](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/ReferenceApplications.md#connections):
+In order to build the USB Device HID project it shall be extended with a compatible board layer that provides following interfaces as [connections](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/ReferenceApplications.md#connections):
- - `CMSIS_USB_Device`
- - `CMSIS_VIO`
- - `CMSIS_USART`
+ - `CMSIS_USB_Device`: CMSIS-Driver for USB Device interface
+ - `CMSIS_VIO`: CMSIS-Driver for virtual I/O interface
+ - `CMSIS_USART`: CMSIS-Driver for USART interface

 ## Build the Project {#prj_build_dev_cdc}

-Open the **USB Device** Reference Example and select **CDC** as an active project for the build process.
-Make sure the compatible board layer is configured.

-Section [Working with MDK-Middleware Examples](../General/working_with_examples.html) explains in more details how to access, configure and build an MDK-Middleware example project for your target hardware.
+[Working with MDK-Middleware Examples](../General/working_with_examples.html) explains the workflow for accessing, configuring and building an MDK-Middleware example project for your target hardware.

+ -# Open the **USB_Device** MDK-Middleware reference example.
+ -# Make sure the compatible board layer is configured.
+ -# Select **VirtualCOM** as an active project for the build process.
+ -# Build the project and observe that no errors are reported.

 ## Run the Example {#prj_run_dev_cdc}

-**Hardware Setup**
+**Setup**

-Board-specific setup such as jumpers, USB ports, power supply, etc are documented in the board layer description (`README.md`) of your selected target.
+Board-specific setup such as jumpers, USB ports, power supply, etc. is documented in the board layer description (`README.md`) of your selected target.
 It also lists supported IOs such as LEDs and Buttons.

- - Load the firmware image to your development board.
+ -# Load the firmware image to your development board.
- - Connect the UART on the development board to your PC (you might need an USB to serial RS232 adapter).
+ -# Connect the UART on the development board to your PC (you might need an USB to serial RS232 adapter).
 Use an USB cable to connect your development board to the Host PC and power up your board.
- - The **Welcome to the Found New Hardware Wizard** appears.
+ -# The **Welcome to the Found New Hardware Wizard** appears.
 Installation of the driver is described in detail in the `Abstract.txt` file.

-**PC Software**
+**Example execution**

 The USB Device Virtual COM example can be tested using a terminal emulation program.
 Please download an appropriate program for this purpose (such as **PuTTY** for example).
 Open the two COM ports "COMx" and "COMy".
 Any data from "COMx" will be echoed on "COMy" and visa versa: